May 17, 2018

 Is It Time to Visit Your Dentist?

-The next logical question is, when should you take your little one to the dentist?
+The next logical question is, when should you take your kiddo to the dentist?
 The ADA recommends that you plan the first visit around his or her first birthday.
-The examination will be a modified version, where your little one sits on your lap to ensure the highest degree of comfort.
+The examination will be a modified version, where your child sits on your lap to ensure the highest degree of comfort.

 By introducing your child to dental visits early in life, you aren’t just protecting his or her oral health.
-You are also helping to encourage positive habit-forming that will follow him or her well into adulthood.
+You are also encouraging positive habit-forming that will follow him or her well into adulthood.

 To schedule the first appointment, just reach out to your local dentist.